Settling Small Estates (KS)

 Requirements

-You can use a simplified administration if the court agrees, after considering the size of the estate, the degree of kinship of the heirs, devisees and persons seeking appointment, the solvency of the estate, the nature of the estate, the wishes of the heirs and devisees, the probable cost of estate administration and settlement, and any other pertinent matters
+You can use simplified administration if the court agrees, after considering the size of the estate, the degree of kinship of the heirs, devisees and persons seeking appointment, the solvency of the estate, the nature of the estate, the wishes of the heirs and devisees, the probable cost of estate administration and settlement, and any other pertinent matters

 Process